timebertt/masters-thesis-controller-sharding/content/70-conclusion.md

 As the mechanism is simple to apply to existing controllers, it opens opportunities for adoption of the presented work as well as discussion and collaboration in the open-source community.
 Because the implementation does not depend on using a specific Kubernetes version, further development is simplified.

-Future Work:

-- further evaluation in productive controllers
+As future work on horizontally scalable Kubernetes controllers, the design and implementation from this thesis should be further evaluated through the use in productive controllers.
-- gather feedback from the community
+For this, feedback from the community on the presented development needs to be collected.
-- explore and evaluate new requirements of existing controllers
-  - other relationships between objects than ownership
-  - multiple levels of ownership
-- further experiments
+If certain use cases cannot adopt the presented work, new requirements shall be collected and explored.
+For example, it might become necessary to consider other relationships between objects in the partitioning algorithm, e.g., multiple levels of ownership.

+Additionally, the sharding mechanism might be applied to advanced use cases that are not strictly related to horizontal scalability.
+For example, distributing reconciliation work across multiple instances opens up the possibility to run different controller versions for a subset of objects.
+This in turn could be orchestrated for validating new controller versions in the style of a canary rollout [@kubevela; @adams2015practice; @schermann2018].

+If sufficient interest in sharding Kubernetes controllers arises, it could be considered to built the sharding mechanism into the core Kubernetes components.
+Users would benefit from a more tightly integrated experience without the need to manage the dedicated sharding components.
+Furthermore, object assignments could be performed in an in-tree admission plugin in the API server which eliminates the latency added by network operations for webhook calls.

+\todo[inline]{further experiments if not done in evaluation}

 - rolling updates
 - chaos testing
 - autoscaling
-- sharding can be used for canary deployments, similar to KubeVela's grayscale controller release [@kubevela]
-- if there is sufficient interest, sharding mechanism could be built into core Kubernetes components
-  - no additional installation required, no extra components to manage
-  - assignments in admission plugin for lower latency